Stock futures rise ahead of holiday weekend

 The University of Michigan’s final index of consumer sentiment for May will round things out.
 It’s expected to edge up a fraction to 82.9 from the preliminary reading of 82.8 two weeks ago, down from April’s final reading 88.3, according to economists surveyed by Refinitiv.

-In Asia, Tokyo's Nikkei 225 index climbed 2.1%, the Hang Seng in Hong Kong advanced 0.2% and China's Shanghai Composite index was off 0.2%.
+In Asia, Tokyo's Nikkei 225 index climbed 2.1%, the Hang Seng in Hong Kong advanced less than 0.1% and China's Shanghai Composite index was off 0.2%.

 |Ticker